Roy-SR-007/Somjit.web/content/publication/grp/index.md

 **Demonstration of `grp.gameplay()`**

-Let us consider that Tishyo enters the game with `40` units of money in his pocket, playing a fair game game, i.e., `p = 0.50` and because of his greedy nature he wants to earn `5000` units of money from the game.
+Let us consider that Tishyo enters the game with `40` units of money in his pocket, playing a fair game, i.e., `p = 0.50` and because of his greedy nature he wants to earn `5000` units of money from the game.
 Let's see the consequences as it gets simulated.

 We run the following code: